Application of three-body stability to globular clusters: II. Observed velocity dispersions: Stability boundary in GCs

 The previous paper in this series outlined a simple method for determining the transition between stable interior and unstable exterior orbits in a GC.
 An unstable system is taken to mean that a star is on an orbit that makes the total system unstable to the escape of one of the bodies.
-In the context of GCs this is equivalent to the eventual escape of a star from the potential well of the cluster. \citet{PaperI} used this stability boundary to estimate the tidal radius for a cluster given its galactic orbital parameters of perigalacticon ($R_p$) and eccentricity ($e$).
-This radius was derived assuming point masses for the distant galaxy and stars orbiting within the cluster, which is described by a Plummer potential centred on the cluster core.
-In this section we give an overview of the results from this paper where they are relevant to predicting the flattening of the velocity dispersion in GCs.
+In the context of GCs this is equivalent to the eventual escape of a star from the potential well of the cluster.
+Paper I used this stability boundary to estimate the tidal radius for a cluster given its galactic orbital parameters of perigalacticon ($R_p$) and eccentricity ($e$).
+This radius was derived assuming point masses for the galaxy, the cluster centre and a cluster star.
+A Plummer potential was used to provide an eccentricity distribution for the stars orbits, which was averaged over to determine the stability boundary.
+In this section we give an overview of the results from the previous paper where they are relevant to predicting the flattening of the velocity dispersion in GCs.

 A globular cluster is modelled using a Plummer sphere with gravitational potential given by \citep{BinneyTremaine1987}